SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 conserve the timestamps, you are better off handling them using one of the solutions discussed below.

 Additionally, Excel can [turn things that aren't dates into dates](https://nsaunders.wordpress.com/2012/10/22/gene-name-errors-and-excel-lessons-not-learned/), for example names or identifiers like MAR1, DEC1, OCT4.
-So if you're avoiding the date format overall, it's easier to identify these issues.
+So if you are avoiding the date format overall, it is easier to identify these issues.

 > ## Exercise
 >